ACCESS-NRI/access-hive.org.au/docs/about/contribute/contribute_on_github.md

 ## Raise a GitHub Issue

-All contributions need to have an associated [Github issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/) that explains the content and importance of the contribution.<br>
+All contributions need to have an associated [GitHub issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/) that explains the content and importance of the contribution.<br>
-To raise an issue, create a New Issue in the [ACCESS-Hive Github repository issue page](https://github.com/ACCESS-NRI/access-hive.org.au/issues).
+To raise an issue, create a New Issue in the [ACCESS-Hive GitHub repository issue page](https://github.com/ACCESS-NRI/access-hive.org.au/issues).
 Feel free to assign that issue to yourself if you intend to work on it.

 ## Fork the ACCESS-Hive GitHub repository

-After raising a Github issue about your contribution, you need to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo?platform=mac&tool=webui) the [ACCESS-Hive Github repository](https://github.com/ACCESS-NRI/access-hive.org.au).
+After raising a GitHub issue about your contribution, you need to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo?platform=mac&tool=webui) the [ACCESS-Hive GitHub repository](https://github.com/ACCESS-NRI/access-hive.org.au).

 ## Clone the forked ACCESS-Hive GitHub repository locally
 For cloning the forked repository onto your local computer, we encourage you to first add your local SSH keys to your GitHub profile.